THE BELLUM DEORUM INTERPRETATION

 SimEarth (1990) with aspects of

-A life simulation game that allows a player to control the development of a species from its beginnings as a microscopic organism through development as an intelligent and social creature.
+Spore is a 2008 life simulation real-time strategy God game developed by Maxis and published by Electronic Arts for Microsoft Windows and Mac OS X. Designed by Will Wright, it covers many genres including action, real-time strategy, and role-playing games.
+Spore allows a player to control the development of a species from its beginnings as a microscopic organism, through development as an intelligent and social creature, to interstellar exploration as a spacefaring culture.

 Spore (2008), into a modern, ultra-realistic simulation called SporeEarth.
 In the game, you can utilize and modify an entire planet’s resources to create the most successful and intelligent species possible.
 And I'll “borrow” the idea from SimEarth's